Elmer Lach: Career

 Rejecting the Maple Leafs' assessment, the Montreal Canadiens signed Lach as a free agent on October 24, 1940.
 With the arrangement of Moose Jaw's owner Cliff Henderson, Montreal player-scout Paul Haynes paid Lach $100 for his rights, "more money than I'd had in my pocket in my life.".
 He came to the Canadiens' training camp with only an overnight bag, not expecting to be offered a contract.
 Henderson had encouraged Lach to go, expecting him to return in time for the Millers' training camp, and be in better shape for it, but Lach never returned to the Millers.

 In his first NHL season, Lach played 43 games, scoring seven goals and adding 14 assists.
 He was limited to only one game the following season, after crashing into the boards in the first game, dislocating his shoulder, fracturing his wrist, and injuring his elbow.
 He returned the following season to score 58 points in 45 games.
 A highlight of the 1942–43 season came when he set a still-standing Canadiens record of six assists in one game on February 6, 1943.

 In the 1943–44 season, Montreal head coach Dick Irvin tried a line combination of Lach at centre, Maurice Richard on the right wing, and Toe Blake at left.
 This line became known as the Punch line and dominated the NHL for four seasons.
 In the first season of the Punch line, Lach played 48 games, scoring on average an assist per game; he also added 24 goals.
 After the season, Lach was named to the Second All-Star Team.
-Montreal won the Stanley Cup, his first with the team, sweeping the Chicago Black Hawks in the Stanley Cup Finals series.
+Montreal won the Stanley Cup, his first with the team, sweeping the Chicago Black Hawks in the Stanley Cup Final series.

 In the 1944–45 season, Lach played in all 50 games, picking up a league-leading 80 points, of which 26 were goals and 54 were assists.
 That season, linemate Maurice Richard became the first player in the NHL to score 50 goals in 50 games.
 The Punch line amassed 220 points in total for the season, an NHL record until the 1960s.
 Lach won the Hart Trophy as the league's most valuable player and was named to the First All-Star Team.

 In the 1945–46 season, Lach led all players with 34 regular season assists, and was named once more to the Second All-Star Team.
 The Canadiens won the Stanley Cup for the second time in Lach's career, defeating the Boston Bruins in five games.